This post and its photos may contain affiliate links, view our disclosure policy.

 Kids can then begin to process and understand their emotions.
 And the most important takeaway is that just like the weather patterns our emotions (no matter how strong) will pass.

 If your kiddo suffers from BIG emotions, you’ve just gotta check out this life-saving tool, the Anger Rescue Kit for Kids.
-This will quickly will become your new go-to for helping your child develop appropriate coping strategies.
+With over 60 pages this will quickly become your new go-to for helping your child develop appropriate coping strategies.

 11. Starfish fingers